 POLS 4453 Public Policy Analysis: 3 semester hours.

 Theoretical and practical analyses of public policies, including theories of policy formation and their political implementation through governmental institutions.
 Case studies will provide the means of analyzing specific policy problems.
 D

-POLS 4454 Public Personnel Admin: 3 semester hours.
+POLS 4454 Public Workplace Issues: 3 semester hours.

-Operations and processes of personnel management in public institutions.
-Major topics include personnel processes, public employee rights and duties, employee motivation and morale, the political environment of public personnel administration, and the impact of professionalism, technology, and participatory democracy on public personnel practices.
+Management of public and non-profit employees.
+Major topics include public employee rights, affirmative action, sexual harassment, disability, the political environment of public and non-profit organizations, and the impact of professionalism, technology, and participatory democracy on the management of public and non-profit employees.
 D

-POLS 4455 Environ Politics and Policy: 3 semester hours.
+POLS 4455 Environmental Politics and Policy: 3 semester hours.